-- A. Bureau of Field Operations will collaborate with the Bureau of Investigations and the Training Unit to provide training in the recognition and investigation of hate crimes as mandated by 13519.6 PC, Standards and Training of Local Law Enforcement Officers. - B. The Crime Prevention Unit will work collaboratively with other Department members and Bureau of Investigations personnel to involve other City departments, schools, and community-based organizations, when participating in the response to aggravated hate crime incidents.
+- A. Bureau of Field Operations will collaborate with the Bureau of Investigations and the Training Unit to provide training in the recognition and investigation of hate crimes as mandated by 13519.6 PC, Standards and Training of Local Law Enforcement Officers.
+They will also ensure officers are provided and trained on how to distribute hate crime brochures as mandated by 422.92 PC. - B. The Crime Prevention Unit will work collaboratively with other Department members and Bureau of Investigations personnel to involve other City departments, schools, and community-based organizations, when participating in the response to aggravated hate crime incidents.
 Consideration must be given to holding public meetings concerning the crime or incident to defuse tensions, provide crime prevention information, and/or ask for community assistance in solving the crime.